DevOpsDolapo/DevOps_Projects/PROJECT 12/ReadMe.md

 - Improving Jenkins Pipeline To make it Neater
 - Refactoring Ansible Code by Importing other Playbooks
-- Configuring UAT Webservers with a Role Webserver
+- Configuring UAT Webservers with the Role Command
 - Referencing Webserver role
 - Committing and Testing